javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 Well, there are few reasons.

-1. Modern build tools ([webpack](https://webpack.js.org/) and others) bundle modules together and optimize them to speedup loading and remove unused stuff.

-    Let's say, we added a 3rd-party library `say.js` to our project with many functions:
-    ```js
-    // 📁 say.js
-    export function sayHi() { ... }
-    export function sayBye() { ... }
-    export function becomeSilent() { ... }
-    ```

-    Now if we only use one of `say.js` functions in our project:
-    ```js
-    // 📁 main.js
-    import {sayHi} from './say.js';
-    ```
-    ...Then the optimizer will see that and remove the other functions from the bundled code, thus making the build smaller.
-That is called "tree-shaking".

-2. Explicitly listing what to import gives shorter names: `sayHi()` instead of `say.sayHi()`.
+1. Explicitly listing what to import gives shorter names: `sayHi()` instead of `say.sayHi()`.
-3. Explicit list of imports gives better overview of the code structure: what is used and where.
+1. Explicit list of imports gives better overview of the code structure: what is used and where.
 It makes code support and refactoring easier.

 ## Import "as"